From Local to Live

 Example: Two Sites on One VPS

-Create a file like /etc/apache2/sites-available/exampleone.com.conf
+Create a file like /etc/apache2/sites-available/exampleone.com.conf and paste:

 # Configuration for exampleone.com and exampleone.net <VirtualHost *:80> ServerAdmin webmaster@exampleone.com ServerName exampleone.com ServerAlias www.exampleone.com exampleone.net www.exampleone.net DocumentRoot /var/www/html ErrorLog ${APACHE_LOG_DIR}/exampleone-error.log CustomLog ${APACHE_LOG_DIR}/exampleone-access.log combined # Proxy to your app (change port as needed) ProxyPass / http://127.0.0.1:8080/ ProxyPassReverse / http://127.0.0.1:8080/ <Directory /var/www/html> Options Indexes FollowSymLinks AllowOverride None Require all granted </Directory> # Redirect all www and .net traffic to https://exampleone.com RewriteEngine on RewriteCond %{HTTP_HOST} ^(www\.)?exampleone\.(com|net)$ [NC] RewriteRule ^ https://exampleone.com%{REQUEST_URI} [END,NE,R=permanent] RewriteCond %{SERVER_NAME} =www.exampleone.net [OR] RewriteCond %{SERVER_NAME} =exampleone.net [OR] RewriteCond %{SERVER_NAME} =www.exampleone.com [OR] RewriteCond %{SERVER_NAME} =exampleone.com RewriteRule ^ https://%{SERVER_NAME}%{REQUEST_URI} [END,NE,R=permanent] </VirtualHost>

-And for your second site, /etc/apache2/sites-available/exampletwo.org.conf
+And for your second site, /etc/apache2/sites-available/exampletwo.org.conf:

 # Configuration for exampletwo.org <VirtualHost *:80> ServerAdmin webmaster@exampletwo.org ServerName exampletwo.org ServerAlias www.exampletwo.org DocumentRoot /var/www/html ErrorLog ${APACHE_LOG_DIR}/exampletwo-error.log CustomLog ${APACHE_LOG_DIR}/exampletwo-access.log combined # Proxy to your app (change port as needed) ProxyPass / http://127.0.0.1:8082/ ProxyPassReverse / http://127.0.0.1:8082/ <Directory /var/www/html> Options Indexes FollowSymLinks AllowOverride None Require all granted </Directory> # Redirect all www traffic to https://exampletwo.org RewriteEngine on RewriteCond %{HTTP_HOST} ^(www\.)?exampletwo\.org$ [NC] RewriteRule ^ https://exampletwo.org%{REQUEST_URI} [END,NE,R=permanent] RewriteCond %{SERVER_NAME} =exampletwo.org [OR] RewriteCond %{SERVER_NAME} =www.exampletwo.org RewriteRule ^ https://%{SERVER_NAME}%{REQUEST_URI} [END,NE,R=permanent] </VirtualHost>